Race Maps 2021

 The correct number should be pinned securely to the FRONT of your vest or running top.
 In accordance with UKA rules, numbers may not be folded, cut or otherwise defaced.

-These races are not run on closed roads.
-Therefore runners MUST obey the instructions of the marshals or other officials.
+These races are not held on closed roads.
+Therefore, runners MUST obey the instructions of the marshals or other officials.
 Runners should be aware of traffic and any other hazards.

 Please abide by the rules.

-We are very grateful to our sponsors EY, supported by RG Falla (Building Contractors).
-Thanks also go to the all the Club members and volunteers who make the Festival a success, The States of Guernsey (particularly Education, Sport & Culture and Environment & Infrastructure), The Commons Council, Guernsey Police and the Civil Protection Volunteers.
+We are very grateful to our sponsors EY, supported by RG Falla.
+Thanks also go to the all the Club members and volunteers who make the festival a success, The States of Guernsey (particularly Education, Sport & Culture and Environment & Infrastructure), The Commons Council, Guernsey Police and the Civil Protection Volunteers.